 To make life easier, have at least 10,000 Japanese yen cash in hand per person in your party, because many places do not take overseas-issued credit cards.
 Japan is more of a cash-based society anyway.

-Recommended Hotels near Sapporo Station
+Popular Hotels near Sapporo Station

 Bus services are generally a shortcut for locals heading for places in Sapporo and environs who don’t want to go all the way to JR Sapporo Station and then double back.
 Although buses are only slightly cheaper than the JR trains, they will still take longer due to traffic and winter weather conditions.
 Not recommended unless you know the exact name of your stop.

 There are information booths for bus services clearly signposted in English at the airport.
 However, ground staff for many transportation modes may not have foreign-language abilities, slowing down the trip to your hotel bed significantly.
 If your hotel has not advised you of a direct bus service to their doorstep, take the train.
+Bus services with timetables in English

 Taxis from New Chitose Airport (and most other places in Japan outside of tourist zones) are metered and not negotiable.
 A taxi ride to Sapporo may cost you several tens of thousands of yen and therefore is not recommended.